gzrdzn/namaari/README.md

 > In a different world, maybe we could have been friends, but I have to do what's right for FANG. - Namaari

+1. Create a NodeJS app.
+2. To make app into a Cloud Native app, use CloudNativeJS to convert NodeJS app into a CloudNativeJS app.

 ## Quick Steps
 ```
 # Install App via Express framework